Master Keyword List

 • Uncheck any column that you do not want to display in the MKL.

-To open the tool, click on the Columns button, to the right of the Filter button...
+To open the tool, click on Columns in the toolbar.

-There is no option to hide the Keyword column because all work in the MKL is done based on your keywords.
-The default is to display all columns except for PCDM, CPC ($) and Keyworth.
+There's no option to hide the Keyword column because all work in the MKL is done based on your keywords.
+The default is to display all columns except for CPC (and # Pages, # SE Visitors, and Best Rank).
 If you want to remove some of the columns from the display, uncheck them.

-If you later decide that you'd like to display any of the hidden columns, open the tool and add checks to those columns.
+If you later decide that you'd like to display any of the hidden columns, click on Columns and add checks to those columns.

 Below is a screenshot with only the Value Demand, Real Supply, Profitability and Notepad columns showing, along with the Keyword column...

-When you're finished, click on the white X on the red circle, or click on the word Columns in the button bar.
+When you're finished, click on the white X on the gray circle to close the overlay.
+Or click on the word Cancel to close the overlay without saving your changes.

 Tips